By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 As you’ll notice, the Macau edition includes Koh Choon Eiow and Mok Sio Chong’s short dramatic piece, “A Gambling World,” which touches, of course, on Macau’s casino-driven economy in its story of a young couple staking their futures on jobs in the casinos.
 Tiang is a playwright, himself, and he translates plays, as well.

-His State of Emergency (Epigram Books, 2017) has just one (August 6) the English fiction award in the biennial Singapore Literature Prize, the 2018 winners of which were announced this evening (August 6) at a ceremony in Stephen Riady Auditorium.
+His State of Emergency (Epigram Books, 2017) has just won (August 6) the English fiction award in the biennial Singapore Literature Prize, the 2018 winners of which were announced this evening (August 6) at a ceremony in Stephen Riady Auditorium.
 Read Publishing Perspectives on the awards here.